The Sacred Spirit

-The Sacred Spirit (Espíritu sagrado) is a 2021 internationally co-produced science fiction comedy-drama film playing with science fiction themes directed and written by Chema García Ibarra.
+The Sacred Spirit (Espíritu sagrado) is a 2021 tragicomedy film playing with science fiction themes directed and written by Chema García Ibarra.
 The cast is led by Nacho Fernández, Llum Arques, Joanna Valverde and Rocío Ibáñez.
 It is a Spain–France–Turkey international co-production.

 Plot

 Primarily set in Elche, the fiction tracks the members of an association of ufologists that see their secret mankind-changing master plan imperiled after their leader dies.
 Meanwhile, everyone else is looking for a missing girl.